 - A new study has discovered a connection between high levels of the sex hormone estrogen in the womb, and the possibility of it causing autism.

-- The new research suggests that an increase in the prenatal sex steroid hormones are amongst the possible causes of autism.
+- The new research suggests that an increase in prenatal sex steroid hormones is among the possible causes of autism.

 - However, scientists of the new research warn that its findings shouldn’t and can’t be used to screen for autism.

 A team of scientists has added further evidence with their study to suggest that the prenatal sex steroid theory of autism, which was initially proposed 20 years ago stating that steroids such as estrogen as well as its precursors are linked to autism is correct.
 This recent study was published in the Molecular Psychiatry journal.

 The scientists aimed at determining the role which estrogens play in autism as its rarely been studied by other past related studies.
 Prenatal estrogens play a part in neonatal and foetal brain development.
 Estrogens and its receptors are critical components in the development of the male and female brain.
 It also controls the neurodevelopmental processes like apoptosis, synaptogenesis, and neuronal differentiation, however, it hasn’t been thoroughly studied in autism.

 The study team developed their previous findings by collecting the same 98 individual amniotic fluid samples from the Danish Biobank, which they previously used.
 The Danish biobank has collected amniotic samples from more than 100,000 pregnancies.
 However, the study focused on estrogen, the prenatal sex steroid hormone.